ibm-cloud-docs/vpc/about-contract.md

 1. Create the [`env` section](#hpcr_contract_env) of the contract and add the contents in the `env.yaml` file.

-   Following is an example of `env.yaml`:
+   The following is an example of `env.yaml`:

    ```yaml
    type: env